bridge2ai/standards-schemas/docs/Objectidentifier.md

 ## Comments

-* Used for inheritence and type checking
+* Used for inheritance and type checking

 ## Identifier and Mapping Information